sgoldenlab/simba/README.md

 ## License 📃
 This project is licensed under the GPLv3.
 Note that the software is provided 'as is', without warranty of any kind, express or implied.

-If you use **any** part of the code or data, please cite us!
+If you find **any** part of the code or data useful for your own work, please cite us.
+You can view and download the citation file by clicking the <kbd>Cite this repository</kbd> button at the top right of this page.
 Thank you 🙏!

     @article{Nilsson2020.04.19.049452,
       author = {Nilsson, Simon RO and Goodwin, Nastacia L. and Choong, Jia Jie and Hwang, Sophia and Wright, Hayden R and Norville, Zane C and Tong, Xiaoyu and Lin, Dayu and Bentzley, Brandon S. and Eshel, Neir and McLaughlin, Ryan J and Golden, Sam A.},